livepeer/LIPs/LIPs/LIP-92.md

 The code has gone through an audit contest with [code4rena](https://code4rena.com/).
 The contest and results can be found [here.](https://code4rena.com/contests/2023-08-livepeer-onchain-treasury-upgrade)

-There was only 1 finding regarding the treasury contribution, which was properly mitigated here:
+There was only 1 issue found regarding the treasury contribution, which was mitigated in the following PR:

 - [#624 Fix treasury cut precision on fee withdrawal](https://github.com/livepeer/protocol/pull/624)